 TCM is comprised of Acupuncture/Acupressure, Herbal Therapy, Food Therapy and Tui Na massage.

 The body has over 300 acupoints on it.
 These points are along pathways, known in TCM as meridians.
 They are all independent yet interconnected.
 The meridian system is known as the web that has no weaver.
 When an acupoint is activated, blood and chi is brought to the area, which aids in healing.

 There are many different factors that go into assessing your dog and choosing points and your dog’s needs are always changing.
 Acupressure is a great way to enrich your dog’s well being and help provide optimal health.

-I am nationally board certified in canine acupressure and trained in Tui Na Massage.
+I am nationally certified in canine acupressure and trained in Tui Na and therapeutic canine massage.
 I am pleased to offer this therapy to dogs in the Salt Lake City and Park City areas, with your veterinarian’s referral.
 Contact me for more information.